Do a Quick Body Scan

 Check Your Blood Sugar

 Your doctor will tell you how often you should test yours based on your disease, treatment, and other things.
-If he tells you to check first thing in the morning, put your glucose monitor on your nightstand to remind you.
+If they tell you to check first thing in the morning, put your glucose monitor on your nightstand to remind you.

 When you wake up, your blood sugar should be somewhere between 80 mg/dL and 130 mg/dL.
 Within an hour or two after you start a meal, your target should be less than 180 mg/dL.